Autism Unlimited

 -

-How easy is it to book a holiday at Autism Unlimited?
+How easy is it to take sick leave at Autism Unlimited?

 How we know this

-90% of people report it’s easy to book holidays.Based on data from 10 people who took the Breakroom Quiz between January 2021 and September 2022.
+80% of people report that it’s easy to take time off if they are sick.Based on data from 10 people who took the Breakroom Quiz between August 2023 and December 2024.

 Why this matters